How to Be Vegan in Cuba

 Vegan Food Exists in Cuba....True or False?

 Have you ever heard of a vegan Cuban?
 Or good Cuban vegan food?
-No, you haven't.
-They don't exist.
+Probably not.
+They don't really exist.
 Of course there are vegan Cuban-Americans and I've enjoyed tasty vegan "Cubano" sandwiches in the US but on the island itself, veganism just isn't a thing.
 That's why I created a Vegan Survival Guide to Cuba.
 "But I love Cuban food."
 No, you don't.
 "But I eat it all the time."
 No, you don't.
 You eat Cuban-American food and there's a huge difference.
 Don't worry, I'll show you how to find vegan food in Cuba, it just may not be what you were expecting...